 PRIESTS AND POLITICS IN IRELAND.

-THE Chinese are a people of curious common sense.
-When they speak of their priests they speak of a man who is in the Jos-House business; just as we should speak of a man who is in the Public-House line; indicating a man who has a particular trade, to which he confines himself, out of which nobody in the least testing, in energetic language, against the act of hibited one of his priests, a Father O'Keeffe, of Mr. Duffy says that an independent party, for Parliamentary purposes, cannot exist without. the aid, direct and manifest, of a patriotic priesthood: and he considers that if the bishops generally imitate O'Keeffe's bishop-and there is a fear that the English Government has got Rome, through Dr. Cullen, to effect that state of things-it will no longer be possible for the Nationalists to fight any fight at all against the landlords, the traitors, and the Government. priesthood.
-In that protest there is a melancholy
+THE Chinese are a people of curious common speak of a man who is in the Jos-House busi-

+A very singular fact has just presented itself seems he cannot do without a spy; the Fouché in Ireland.
+Mr. Duffy, the faithful leader of the Young Ireland party-that is, of the party which is what we should call Radical, and the French would call Republican-has been protesting, in energetic language, against the act of Parliamentary purposes, cannot exist without the aid, direct and manifest, of a patriotic generally imitate O'Keeffe's bishop-and there is a fear that the English Government has got Rome, through Dr. Cullen, to effect that state of things-it will no longer be possible for the seilles or Lyons led straight to his heart,-not landlords, the traitors, and the Government

-There can be no doubt that in Ireland there are many justifications for the prominent part The great agitation for Roman Catholic emancipation was a religious agitation; and, so far, the tholic, but Presbyterian, clergymen.
+There can be no doubt that in Ireland there hitherto taken in politics by the priests.
+The great agitation for Roman Catholic emancipation was a religious agitation; and, so far, the priests were in their proper places.
+In all the general elections subsequent to 1829, the agents of O'Connell were the priests; and in the driver.
+Go to see the lions in Paris, and if the recent agitation for Tenant-Right the priests led the way-and not only Roman Catholic, but Presbyterian, clergymen.
 What would have become of the people, and the popular cause, if the priests had held aloof?
-In Ireland there are two political forces-that of the "Castle" influence-in Ireland it is the influence of corruption-and that of the Conservative landlords-in Ireland it is the influence of intimidation.
-It is not the gentry who lead the people in Ireland; there is no such middle class as ours: and when a popular candidate stands for a borough or a county, almost all the attorneys are against him-he must therefore seek an electioneering agent in was "terrible" and "hideous."
-Did he ever see a man under the surgeon's knife for cancer?
-Thousands have fallen: but, in a whole nation, great emotions and large sympathies have been aroused; and it is that, and not prosperity, which makes a national life.
-Loss of life is not the greatest sorrow to humanity : there are evils sævior armis: there is such a thing has a dead world.

-SPIES ABROAD AND AT HOME.
-THE Piedmontese Government, we regret to say, has recently disgraced itself by setting its spies upon honest men, and exiling patriots whose polities were known through their ciate of Mazzini, and avowing his own opinions; feels, creates instruments to delude as well as warn the people's priests from the hustings and conceiving, however, some hope in the power to inform him, descends to the part of sharper the platform; and, in this case, the injury is even greater than in appearance - for the last fact will account for many otherwise unbishops are eschewing politics, not on religious, accountable intrigues.
-It is in Spain that the but on political, grounds.
-Lord Aberdeen, who American Minister finds himself most the obdid service to the "Church" against the Ec- ject of paltry social persecution; not only clesiastical Titles Bill, and whose known because he is an American, but because his tolerance gives assurance against despotic avowed sentiments do not differ from those or bigoted government in Ireland, is sup- who desire to extend the Union, its territory, posed to be on excellent terms with Dr. and influence.
-It is the Mexican and Bra-Cullen, the Primate; and when Dr. Cullen, zilian Ministers who evince, by their manners, with the sanction of the Vatican, passes the an inscrutable jealousy of the American Miword through the hierarchy for "peace and nister at the same court.
-It is Brazil which quietness," it is understood that he means-prosperity to the Government of Lord Aberbeen.
+In Ireland there are two political forces that of the "Castle" influence-in Ireland it is the influence of corruption-and that of the Conservative landlords-in Ireland it is the influence of intimidation.
+It is not the gentry who lead the people in Ireland; there is no such middle class as ours: and when a popular candidate stands for a borough or a county, almost all the attorneys are against him-he must therefore seek an electioneering agent in the priest.
+Apparently, therefore, it is a serious blow to the people for the people's prelates to bishops are eschewing politics, not on religious, but on political, grounds.
+Lord Aberdeen, who did service to the "Church" against the Ec- ject of paltry social persecution; not only clesiastical Titles Bill, and whose known because he is an American, but because his tolerance gives assurance against despotic avowed sentiments do not differ from those or bigoted government in Ireland, is sup- who desire to extend the Union, its territory, posed to be on excellent terms with Dr. Cullen, the Primate; and when Dr. Cullen, with the sanction of the Vatican, passes the word through the hierarchy for "peace and quietness," it is understood that he means-prosperity to the Government of Lord Aberbeen.
 Now the national Irish party, trusting the and trade.
-It is Santa Anna who is suspected Peelites, but abhorring the Whigs, believe that they cannot get the reforms needed by the Irish ment, in the hope that it will stop the south people unless they can secure a Parliamentary position independent of the Government-a position in which they may be leagued with English independent Radicals, pledged to popular measures for the empire : - and accordingly, resenting the suppression of Father O'Keeffe, they talk of an appeal to Rome.
+It is Santa Anna who is suspected they cannot get the reforms needed by the Irish ment, in the hope that it will stop the south. people unless they can secure a Parliamentary ward march of the Anglo-Saxon republicans. position independent of the Government-a And what is the new invention of the ad-English independent Radicals, pledged to of Gog and Magog, to shut out the freemen personal and political friendships, and taking no popular measures for the empire : - and accord- who are constantly encroaching upon the ter- part in revolutionary moves: he is an American O'Keeffe, they talk of an appeal to Rome.